MaT1g3R/MaT1g3R/coffee.md

 - Dosage: 65g/L
 - Grind Level: TIMEMORE C2 at 27
-- Water: Tap water at 100C
+- Water: Brita filtered water at 100C
 - Comment: Not overly bitter, and you can barly feel the acidity.
 Is very textured, just lacks a little bit of clarity in flavour.
 Overall a  satisfitying brew.

 ## Misc Info